AlexVCaron/mrHARDI/documentation/_cache/source/config/intro.rst

 ==========================================
-Introduction to Magic Monkey configuration
+Introduction to mrHARDI configuration
 ==========================================

 .. important:: This page is a slightly modified copy of the IPython
-               documentation fitted to Magic Monkey.
-It covers the configuration system used by Magic Monkey.
-It will change once the modifications made by Magic Monkey to it become documented.
+               documentation fitted to mrHARDI.
+It covers the configuration system used by mrHARDI.
+It will change once the modifications made by mrHARDI to it become documented.

 .. _setting_config:

 Setting configurable options
 ============================

-Many of Magic Monkey's classes have configurable attributes (see :doc:`options/index` for the list).
+Many of mrHARDI's classes have configurable attributes (see :doc:`options/index` for the list).
 These can be configured in several ways.